pedro-moreira-ibm/bob-workshop/lab5/README.md

 ## Overview

-In this lab, you'll use Bob to modernize a legacy Java application by analyzing an older codebase, defining a migration plan, and applying targeted upgrades toward Java 17 or Java 21.
+In this lab, you'll use Bob to modernize a legacy Java application by analyzing an older codebase, defining a migration plan, and applying targeted upgrades toward Java 17.

 This lab is intentionally more advanced than the previous Bob labs.
 The goal is not only to refactor code, but to practice how Bob can support a phased modernization workflow across architecture, language features, and dependencies.